-This guide is a walk-through for several methods of adding a hero or background image using the Anima toolkit.
+This guide is a walk-through for several methods of adding a hero or background image using Anima.

 For images with a central focal point, using a pin to Center Horizontally is a quick and simple way to avoid scaling issues.